Salt Lake County, Utah: Climate

 Annual precipitation for the Salt Lake Valley is around 15 in, usually with more on the east side and less on the west side, as most storms come from the Pacific Ocean and the west side is in the rain shadow of the Oquirrh Mountains.
 Up to 19 in is received on the east benches.
 Most of this precipitation is received in spring.
 The summer is dry, with the majority of precipitation arriving from the monsoon that rises from the south.
 Short, localized, and often dry thunderstorms are usually associated with the monsoon.
 However, some can be very intense.
 These storms can cause contrasting emergencies of flash floods and wildfires (due to dry lightning and powerful winds).
 Precipitation is heaviest in late fall/early winter and in spring, while early summer is the driest season.

 Annual snowfall in the valley is 55 in, with up to 100 in on the benches.
 The most snow falls between mid-November and late March.
 The mountains receive up to 500 in of light, dry snow and up to 55 in of precipitation annually.
 The dry snow is often considered good for skiing, contributing to the four ski resorts in the county.
 Snow usually falls from October through May.
 The heavy snow totals across the county can be attributed to the lake-effect, where precipitation is intensified by the warm waters of the Great Salt Lake, which never entirely freezes due to the lake's high salinity.
 The lake effect can affect any area of the county, depending on wind conditions.
 The dry snow is attributed to the low humidity of the region.

 During winter, temperature inversions are common, causing air pollution in the valley.
 They trap pollutants, moisture, and cold temperatures in the valley while the surrounding mountains enjoy warm temperatures and clear skies.
 This can cause some melting snow in the mountains and unhealthy air quality, and low visibility in the valley.
-This weather event lasts from a few days to a month in extreme cases and is caused when an area of high-pressure over the Great Basin.
+This weather event lasts from a few days to a month in extreme cases and is caused when an area of high pressure forms over the Great Basin.